PACE under review: no excuse for failing to maintain the dignity of those held in custody

 When in force, section 78 of the Policing and Crime Act 2017 will permit revisions to the codes of practice which are necessary in consequence of legislation (and where the Secretary of State has no discretion as to the nature of the revision) to occur without the need the for consultation.

 While this can be expected to provide for a more frequent revision of the codes of practice it is likely that the next major change will fall outside of this scheme as the forthcoming changes to police bail will inevitably lead to the development of new practice and procedure which will necessitate a further review of the codes of practice.

-Matthew’s experience encompasses cases involving general and white collar crime.
-He has significant experience of advising clients in the police station following arrest and at voluntary attendances.
-He is the co-author of Blackstone’s Police Station Handbook.
+Matthew Hardcastle is an Senior Associate in the criminal litigation team with experience in cases involving general and white collar crime.
+He has significant experience of advising clients during interviews under caution both following an arrest and during a voluntary attendance.
+Matthew’s experience includes advising high profile individuals and advising in matters which attract significant media interest.
+He is the co-author of Blackstones Police Station Handbook.